Encryption Plugin for Firebird 3.0

 C:\MyKey.txt or on Posix /opt/firebird/MyKey.txt

-Now insert your key into it e.g. TestKey
+Now insert your chosen key into it e.g. the text string TestKey

 Then in the file plugins KeyFile.conf you can set a server wide key using the parameter: